SamerSaber/CarND-Traffic-Sign-Classifier-Project_Solution/writeup_template.md

 * test set accuracy of 0.939

+* I started with the LeNet architecture existing in the lap but the validation accuracy wasn't good "seems like due to overfitting"
+* Added dropout layers to avoid the over fitting and enhanced the validation test accuracy.
+* Increased the number of the the output of the first fully connected layer to learn more features.
+* Increased the number of the epochs to increase the accuracy but with keeping in consideration to stop before the validation accuracy to decrease.

 ###Test a Model on New Images

 ####1.
 German traffic signs found on the web.